Gateway Commercial Finance

 Another option may be to bring in an investor.
 A private investor can be a good source of quick cash.
 The investor also may be more flexible in terms of their requirements.
 They could be more accepting of storied credit or cash flow troubles.

 However, an investor may have other requirements that you won’t find with traditional lenders.
-For example, the investor will likely have an ownership stake in the business.
+For example, the investor will likely have a stake in the business.
 Are you prepared to give up some of your business’s equity?

-Also, the investor may want some say in important business decisions.
-They may even want full control of the business, depending on how much equity they have.
+Also, the investor may want some say in essential business decisions.
+They may even want complete control of the business, depending on how much equity they have.
 Are you prepared to give up some control or to work for someone else in your business?

-An investor could be a good solution, but there are possible drawbacks to consider.
-Check the investor financing lesson and find out whether an investor is your best source of funding.
+An investor could be a good solution, but there are possible drawbacks.
+Check the investor financing lesson and determine whether an investor is your best funding source.

 Family and friends